 Launceston Golf Club

-Finally, Launceston Golf Club is a great option for anyone who fancies a day out in the north of the county.
+If you fancy a fun day out in the north of the county, then Launceston Golf Club is perfect.
 Club Secretary Alan Creber shared his thoughts on why Launceston is a rewarding place to play, including – as you would expect – the fine views on offer:

-‘Launceston Golf Club is a friendly members club located just north of Launceston off the road towards Bude.
+“Launceston Golf Club is a friendly members club located just north of Launceston off the road towards Bude.
 The course is a par 70 for men or 73 for ladies, measuring 6,093 yards from the men’s yellow tees and 5,682 for the ladies.
 This mature parkland course offers stunning views over the Cornwall and Devon countryside and particularly over Launceston town, the historic capital of Cornwall, with its Norman Castle.
-Visitors are welcome and we offer reasonable rates for green fees and society groups.’
+Visitors are welcome and we offer reasonable rates for green fees and social groups.”